Solo206/frontend-nanodegree-arcade-game/README.md

 Goal: Player will try to reach water on other side.

 Instructions: Use arrow keys to control player in game.
+Score and lives are tallied.
 Game (score & lives) will reset once player has lost 3 lives.